Debugging

 print statements

-Yes, you can use an IDE that hooks into the execution environment and allows you do step lines at a time and sees what happens in memory.
-Yes, that is sometimes necessary.
+...While various IDEs let you hook into the execution environment and allows you do step lines at a time and sees what happens in memory, and that is sometimes necessary...

 checking that invariants are actually invariant